-The Samsung Odyssey Neo G9 price amounts to $2,500 which is reasonable considering its 2048-zone FALD mini LED backlight.
+The Samsung Odyssey Neo G9 price ranges from $1,800 to $2,500 which is reasonable considering its 2048-zone FALD mini LED backlight.

 Visit our comprehensive and always up-to-date best gaming monitor buyer’s guide for more information and the best deals available.

 Overall, the Samsung S49AG95 offers an incredible gaming experience thanks to its giant 49″ curved screen with high resolution, high refresh rate and fast response time.

 HDR content is breath-taking as the 2048-zone mini LED FALD solution allows for stellar brightness and high contrast ratio with minimal blooming or other visual artifacts.